kenwals/Wildlife-Rescue/README.md

 ![HTML error message ](wireframe/lint-message-2.png)

-On the view case page, the warning below believes that there is a duplicate #id tag on the page , but only one #id tag shows on the page as the image displayed dynamically based on a If / ELSE statement in the Python / Jinja template code block.
+On the view case page, the warning below believes that there is a duplicate #id tag on the page , but only one #id tag shows on the rendered page as the image is displayed dynamically based on a If / ELSE statement in the Python / Jinja template code block.

 ![HTML error message ](wireframe/lint-message-4.png)